jo3-l/yag-template-lsp/editors/vscode/README.md

 Most basic LSP features are supported, notably:

 - syntax highlighting
-- error reporting as you type
+- live error reporting as you type
-- basic code completion for variable and function names
+- code completion for variable and function names
 - hover documentation for functions
 - inlay hints for function parameter names